-All Options to the extent not earlier exercised, expire on the earliest of (i) the last business day immediately preceding the tenth anniversary of the date of grant, (ii) one year following the optionee's termination of his or her employment or service (unless such termination is for cause, as defined in the Plan, in which case any options held by such optionee will terminate immediately upon a finding that the termination was for cause) or (iii) a date set by the Administrator upon a finding that a change in the financial accounting treatment for the Options has been adopted that may have a material adverse effect on us.
+Generally, Options granted under the Plan (unless otherwise determined by the Administrator at the time of grant), to the extent not earlier exercised, expire on the earliest of (i) the last business day immediately preceding the tenth anniversary of the date of grant, (ii) one year following the optionee's termination of his or her employment or service (unless such termination is for cause, as defined in the Plan, in which case any options held by such optionee will terminate immediately upon a finding that the termination was for cause) or (iii) a date set by the Administrator upon a finding that a change in the financial accounting treatment for the Options has been adopted that may have a material adverse effect on us.
 In addition, in the event of a Change of Control, as defined in the Plan, the Administrator may take whatever action with respect to outstanding options it deems necessary or advisable, including accelerating the expiration date of any such outstanding option to a date not earlier than thirty (30) days from the date notice of such acceleration is given to the respective optionee or terminate any Option that may not have then vested.